← Back to Terms

 A student/helper may use a partner service referral listing where they do not yet have the skill, approval, licence, insurance, certification or experience to provide the service themselves.

 This is allowed only as a referral/introduction pathway.
-It does not make the student/helper the service provider, technician, agent, contractor, employee, reseller, franchisee or authorised representative of the provider who performs the work.
+It does not make the student/helper the service service partner, technician, agent, contractor, employee, reseller, franchisee or authorised representative of the service partner who performs the work.

 2. Separate personal services from partner services